8 Best Practices to Promote Electricity Safety at Work

 - Cleaning, washing down or working in wet areas with powered tools

 Want a structured way to build smarter habits?
-OSHA Education Center offers electrical safety training with clear rules and real examples.
+Online electrical safety training has clear rules and real examples that get you ready for real-life work.

-Remember, electricity is unforgiving because you often can’t see the hazard.
+Remember, electricity is unforgiving because you often can’t see the electrical hazard.
 Problems can sit there quietly until the exact wrong moment.
-That’s why smart crews build routines that catch problems early, before they turn into electrical shocks, arc flash events or fire hazards.
+That’s why smart crews build routines that catch problems early, before they turn into electrical shocks, arc flash events, fires or other physical dangers.

 It also helps to remember that electrical risks rarely show up alone.
 They pile onto other issues like tight spaces, moving equipment, heat, poor visibility from light fixtures and chemical exposure.

 Now let’s get practical.
-The next eight best electricity practices are written for the situations you actually face at work, not perfect lab conditions.
+The next eight best electricity practices are written for the situations you actually face at work, not perfect, hypothetical lab conditions.

 1. Start by Controlling the Energy, Not the Schedule